Skip to content

 matches(resource_identifier)

-Check if pattern matches a table name.
+Check if connector matches a table name.

 Parameters: